ahellqui/crisp8-sdl/README.md

-Crisp8-sdl is a reference frontend for the [crisp8](https://github.com/ahellqui/crisp8) backend using SDL2 for audio, video, input and things.
+Crisp8-sdl is a reference frontend for the [crisp8](https://github.com/ahellqui/crisp8) backend using SDL2 for cross platform audio, video and input.

 ## Usage
 Run the program and supply a rom file: